Track guide · Free full guide

 Supersport 600 preset · simulation estimates · liter-bike and 650-twin figures for every corner ship in the all-access pack · how these are computed

-Turn 2 mirrors Turn 1 in the model's geometry: a right-hander with the same 13.7 m effective radius, 129 m arc length, and 1.9 m of climb.
-The simulated numbers repeat accordingly — entry at 94.7 km/h (59 mph), a 44.7 km/h (28 mph) minimum, and an exit of 108.8 km/h (68 mph) on the supersport 600.
-Brake-start distances again spread by class, from 111 m on the twin to 185.9 m on the liter bike, reflecting how much speed each machine can build between corners in the simulation.
+Turn 2 tightens from Turn 1 in the model's geometry: a right-hander with a smaller 18 m effective radius and a shorter 66 m arc length, though it runs level rather than climbing.
+The simulated minimum drops further — entry at 76 km/h (47 mph), a 51.7 km/h (32 mph) minimum, and an exit of 106 km/h (66 mph) on the supersport 600.
+Brake-start distances do not spread by class here, sitting at just 3 m for the twin, the 600 and the liter bike alike, reflecting how little speed each machine can build between the two corners in the simulation.
 Together with Turn 1 this pairing forms the slow left-right complex that anchors the start of the lap.

 Turn 3